PyCOMPLETE/PyHEADTAIL/README.md

   <summary>Note: Use of OpenMP</summary>

 By default `PyHEADTAIL` extensions are compiled with `OpenMP` support.
-This can be especially troublesome for `macOS` users, as `OpenMP` support on the platform is possible but tricky.
+This can be especially troublesome for `macOS` users, as `OpenMP` support on the platform is possible but quite tricky.

-To simplify installation, one can disable the use `OpenMP` at compilation by simply setting the `PYHT_USE_OPEN_MP` environment variable to `0` before running the above installation command.
+To simplify installation, one can disable the use of `OpenMP` at compilation by simply setting the `PYHT_USE_OPEN_MP` environment variable to `0` before running the above installation command.
 This is as simple as:
 ```bash
 export PYHT_USE_OPENMP=0